The 10 Best Charcoal Grills Under $200: Reviews and Buyer’s Guide

 Many grill designs are based on traditional Japanese grills.
 Japan has a long history of grilling (1), and many traditional Japanese designs still hold merit today.
 There’s a great number of unique Japanese designs, but some of our favorites are the Hibachi grill, the Kamado grill, and the Shichirin Hida Konro.

 Hibachi grills are small but extra tough, using cast-iron construction for excellent heat retention.
 Kamado grills are larger, typically using ceramic walls and an egg-shaped design to create an insulated funnel of hot air.
 A Shichirin Hida Konro grill, on the other hand, is a small, ornate tabletop grill made of baked earth.
 These grills are great as a unique, stylish offering.
+Japanese cooking traditions go beyond grills in our yards, with Japanese knives being particularly popular all over the world.
+Check out our favorite Japanese knives or click here to learn all you need to know about kitchen knives in general.

 Where do you want to grill?